LuDanielPoyu/Cowrie-Log-Helper/README.md

 ## Project Overview

-This web application is designed to provide classification and analysis of **cowrie log data** by integrating a **pre-trained T5 downstream model** via a Flask API.
+This web application is designed to provide analysis of **cowrie log data** by integrating **pre-trained T5 downstream models** via a Flask API.
 The project consists of two main sections: "Ask Me" and "Your Help Coach," each offering specific functionalities to classify log data and provide relevant suggestions for cyber attack mitigation.

 The frontend is developed using **Django** and interacts with the backend via a **Flask API** to fetch results from a trained T5 model.
 This README will guide you through the setup, installation, and usage of the project.